-During the COVID-19 crisis of 2020-21, we have all become even more aware of the importance of family – and especially of children being able to maintain family connections with all who love and care for them.
+During the COVID-19 crisis of 2020-21, we have all become even more aware of the importance of family.
+Children need to maintain family connections with all who love and care for them.

-The mothers who set up Reunite Families UK are passionate about bringing forward a more humane and fair family immigration policy that will ensure the welfare of the children and safeguard their basic human rights – as well as looking after families as a whole.
+The mothers of Reunite Families UK are passionate about bringing forward a more humane and fair family immigration policy.
+That will ensure the welfare of the children, safeguard their human rights and look after the families as a whole.